raspberrypilearning/club-mentoring/en/step_1.md

 In a Code Club session, young people usually create a project like a game, app, or website using code.
 Often the session starts with a short introduction or ice-breaker, then young people start creating with code.
 Creators can work alone or in groups.
 Near the end of the session some creators share what they have made with the group.

 Code Clubs run in a variety of different spaces and contexts.
 Clubs are collaborative spaces, where chat between the creators is encouraged.
-Some clubs find a bit of structure useful for planning their events.

 --- task ---